bas080/patroon/README.md

 ### Arrays

-A less intuitive case (atleast initially) is the matching with an empty array.
+A less intuitive case (at least initially) is the matching with an empty array.

 ```js ./tape-test
 patroon(